Why Does the Municipality Need a Building Inspection Program?

 1. Complete and submit a Development Permit Application.

-Please ensure ALL required documents are submitted to avoid delays.
+Ensure that all required documents are submitted to avoid delays.
 Incomplete applications may not be accepted.
-The council will review the application and either approve, approve with conditions, or refuse the development.
-Development cannot start before obtaining a permit.
+The council will review the application and either approve it, approve it with conditions, or refuse the development.

 Building Permit Applications